iamazhar/spotify-home/README.md

 ## Folder Structure and Architecture

 Each Module Will have its own folder. eg -
-Views
+- Views
-View Models
+- View Models
-Design_System
+- Design_System
-Animations
+- Animations
-Resources
+- Resources
-Extensions
+- Extensions
-Controllers
+- Controllers
-Common
+- Common
-Networking
+- Networking
-Bridging-Header.h
+- Bridging-Header.h
-Frameworks (Folder for 3rd party code which does not have Cocoapods) AppDelegate.swift
+- Frameworks (Folder for 3rd party code which does not have Cocoapods)
-LaunchScreen.storyboard
+- AppDelegate.swift
-Info.plist
+- LaunchScreen.storyboard
-##Git
+- Info.plist